SvitlanaGuba/my-website/README.md

 # my-website

 This is a really good website
-Edit on examlpe branch
-Now editing on update-readme branch
+Update made on master on Git before rebase